General relativity: Einstein's equations

 Having formulated the relativistic, geometric version of the effects of gravity, the question of gravity's source remains.
 In Newtonian gravity, the source is mass.
-In special relativity, mass turns out to be part of a more general quantity called the energy–momentum tensor, which includes both energy and momentum densities as well as stress: pressure and shear.
+In special relativity, mass turns out to be part of a more general quantity called the stress–energy tensor, which includes both energy and momentum densities as well as stress: pressure and shear.
 Using the equivalence principle, this tensor is readily generalized to curved spacetime.
 Drawing further upon the analogy with geometric Newtonian gravity, it is natural to assume that the field equation for gravity relates this tensor and the Ricci tensor, which describes a particular class of tidal effects: the change in volume for a small cloud of test particles that are initially at rest, and then fall freely.
-In special relativity, conservation of energy–momentum corresponds to the statement that the energy–momentum tensor is divergence-free.
+In special relativity, conservation of energy–momentum corresponds to the statement that the stress–energy tensor is divergence-free.
 This formula, too, is readily generalized to curved spacetime by replacing partial derivatives with their curved-manifold counterparts, covariant derivatives studied in differential geometry.
-With this additional condition—the covariant divergence of the energy–momentum tensor, and hence of whatever is on the other side of the equation, is zero—the simplest set of equations are what are called Einstein's (field) equations:
+With this additional condition—the covariant divergence of the stress–energy tensor, and hence of whatever is on the other side of the equation, is zero—the simplest nontrivial set of equations are what are called Einstein's (field) equations: